stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 title = "A Preview of Stardog 4"
 +++

-Stardog 4 is headed this way.
-Let's preview the goodness. <!--more-->In this post we'll look at the big changes coming in Stardog 4, including

-* TinkerPop 3 property graph & Gremlin support
-* virtual graphs via R2RML
-* Pelorus faceted navigation
-* Geospatial query answering
-* Cluster simplifications
-* *require Java 8*
+Stardog 4 will include some big changes.
+Let's preview them.
+Watch this space for the Stardog 4 release announcement early this fall. <!--more-->

-## Gremlin Meets Stardog
+## Gremlin Joins SPARQL
-{{% figure src="/img/gremlin.jpg" class="inliner" %}}

-### What?
+**Stardog 4 supports property graphs, Gremlin, and TinkerPop 3.**

+Stardog is now a polyglot graph database, equally useful for RDF and property graphs.
+In fact Stardog is the only graph system that exposes the full power of rules and OWL reasoning to graph traversals and the property graph model generally.

-[Gremlin](http://tinkerpop.apache.org/) is a (widely implemented) domain-specific language (DSL) for traversing graphs; Gremlin is to property graphs as (roughly) SPARQL is to RDF.
+[Apache TinkerPop](http://tinkerpop.incubator.apache.org/) is the de facto API for property graph implementations, and Gremlin is a (widely implemented) DSL for traversing graphs.
+Gremlin is to property graphs as SPARQL is to RDF graphs.

-When we shipped Stardog 1.0 we included a (toy) implementation of Gremlin, the property graph DSL for graph traversal.
-No one showed the least interest in using it so we deprecated it soon after.

-However, things have changed since then.
-Stardog has matured and so has Gremlin, especially with the TinkerPop 3 move to Apache Foundation.
-And increasingly our customers ask about traversing *semantic graphs*, that is, Gremlin support in Stardog including rules and axiomatic reasoning.

-Maybe this is a terrible intro...

-### Why?
+Stardog customers increasingly understand that smart graphs are better than dumb graphs and that smart data is better than smart code.
+They want to query *and* traverse (and search and learn and...) *semantic* graphs, and that's why Stardog 4's support for Gremlin including rules and axiomatic reasoning.

-## Virtual Graphs are Integration Hubs
+## Virtual Graphs and Enterprise Integration

-{{% figure src="/img/hub.jpg" class="inliner" %}}
+**Stardog 4 supports Virtual Graphs via R2RML for enterprise integration.**

-In enterprise settings *where the data comes from or lives* is an important consideration...
+In the enterprise, *where the data comes from* is an important consideration.

-Query-time, dynamic integration via declarative mappings

-{{% figure src="/img/pelorus.jpg" class="inliner" %}}
+Put another way, the relationship between *systems of record* data and graph data is crucial and largely ignored in graph databases.
+Stardog takes this relationship to be central: it can model (and integrate and analyze) data that lives in non-graph (and graph!) systems of record.

+**The real potential of graph databases is integrating hetereogenous enterprise data behind the firewall in order to reduce the cost and increase the quality of analytics.**

 ## Faceted Graph Browsing with Pelorus

-Screenshots...Mention joys of Cljs.
+**Stardog 4 embeds Pelorus, a faceted graph navigation browser.**

+Stardog's semantic graphs often integrate very complex domains that are made up of very many data sources.
+The domain model may itself be complex and dynamic in a way that makes queries (or traversals) non-trivial.

+One way to deal with this complexity is good UI.
+Pelorus is good UI for graphs.
+It's also ~1500 lines of Clojurescript React functional goodness.

+{{screenshot}}

 ## Geospatial Query

-{{% figure src="/img/geo.jpg" class="inliner" %}}
-Gist...a bit of description...
+**Stardog 4 geospatial query... something something.**

+Gist

+## Moving to Java 8

+**Stardog 4 requires Java 8 and will not work with an earlier version of Java.**

+Java 6 is officially dead and Java 7 won't be alive that much longer.
+We decided to jump all the way to Java 8, especially since it offers some new capabilities we were dying to bake into Stardog like lambdas, parallelism, streams, etc.

+## Core API Changes

+**Stardog 4 includes core API changes.** More lambda, more streaming, more auto-closing, etc. Move to Java 8 opens up possibilities.

-## Cluster Simplified
+## HA Cluster Simplified

-{{% figure src="/img/grape.jpg" class="inliner" %}}
+**Stardog 4 simplifies the High Availability Cluster by eliminating separate proxy.**

 Dumping proxy for yr load balancer...

-## Requiring Java 8
-{{% figure src="/img/java.jpg" class="inliner" %}}

-It was time and it brings opportunities, hence...
-API changes...

-## API Changes
-{{% figure src="/img/interface.jpg" class="inliner" %}}

-More lambda, more streaming, more auto-closing, etc.

-## Conclusion

-Thanks to everyone who worked so hard on this release.
-Thanks to our users and customers for helping us in numerous ways.

-Watch this space for the Stardog 3.0 release announcement later in February.